 In thinking about what is true, coherentists have a real wedge issue in celebrating emotions to validate truth claims, something correspondentists with their need for external validation simply lack.
 Coherentists can drive that wedge further in regard to goodness claims.
 The problem of specification that plagues correspondence truth claims is more powerful when considering questions of goodness, for where can we find it as an object in reality (see “Is Goodness Real”)?
 To what can we compare our notions of goodness to seek their verification?
 We also face powerful cultural headwinds in any such effort, for postmodernism sees goodness as a cultural or personal choice based on experience, pragmatism, or convention (See “Postmodernism’s Unsettling Disagreements“).
 This view is pervasive enough that any honest analyst might ask herself what else it could be based on.
 Worse yet, correspondence reckoning must ignore vital components of life, most importantly the power of emotions and beliefs to structure our knowing what is true and good at best or at least to make life rich and enjoyable.
 The neurological and physiological bases of emotions may be a subject for empirical science, but issues of qualitative or moral goodness can never be (see “The Limits of Empirical Science“).
-That has hardly stopped human science for wading into the issue in ways both scientifically irresponsible and socially destructive (see ‘The Calamity of the Human Sciences“).
-But knowing facts about emotions does not produce emotions and the cultural bases of belief say nothing about its truth or goodness.
+That has hardly stopped human science for wading into the issue in ways both scientifically irresponsible and socially destructive (see” The Calamity of the Human Sciences“).
+But knowing facts about emotions does not produce emotions and the cultural bases of belief say nothing about its actual truth or goodness.
 Furthermore, the linkage between our emotions/beliefs and the goodness claims we make has been deeply studied by modernist thinkers dating back to the seventeenth century, and many argue cogently that moral goodness is a kind of sentiment.
-Romantic thinkers throughout the nineteenth century felt that our morality is rooted in a mystical pantheism that comes into consciousness as emotion, a view that postmodernists appropriated in part, leaving out the divinity, and thereby rooting all morality in private choice governed by environment.
-Popular moral philosophies of our era include emotivism (goodness claims are a kind of meaningless yelp of preference like saying “ouch” or “um”) relativism (goodness is a cultural creation) and subjectivism (goodness is strictly an issue of private taste).
+Romantic thinkers throughout the nineteenth century felt that our morality is rooted in a mystical pantheism that comes into consciousness as emotion, a view that postmodernists appropriated in part, leaving out the divinity, and thereby rooting all morality in private choice.
+This shift retained an ease of preference while foreclosing on its verifiability.
+It is little wonder it fostered the nihilism that Nietzsche made famous in the twilight of Victorianism.
+The first two-thirds of the twentieth century, that choice was pitched as a rebellion against popular mores in the Romantic tradition, but once postmodernism had reached critical mass, choice was taken to be formed by those same mores in relativist manner.
+To the degree that they could be thought even remotely consistent, moral philosophies of our era include emotivism (goodness claims are a kind of meaningless yelp of preference like saying “ouch” or “um”) relativism (goodness is a cultural creation) and subjectivism (goodness is strictly an issue of private taste).
 It seems that the deck is stacked strongly against defending goodness as objective, knowable, and defensible.

 But with deference to these strong negative arguments, I think it can be done.
 First, as with all such discussions, let us define the terms.
 We use the word goodness in three senses: utility, quality, and morality.
 I plan to discuss the first two uses of the term now and delve into morality in another essay (see “What Do We Mean by ‘Morality’?“).